 - Protein.
-All nine of the essential amino acids, which must be obtained from diet, are present in nutritional yeast.
-Additionally, it provides a good amount of plant protein (2).
+All nine of the essential amino acids are present in nutritional yeast.
+These amino acids MUST be in your diet.
+Additionally, it provides a good amount of plant protein.

-- Trace mineral.
-These minerals include zinc, selenium, manganese, and molybdenum, which are essential for immunity, development, and metabolism (2, 3, 4).
+- Trace minerals.
+These minerals include zinc, selenium, manganese, and molybdenum, which are essential for immunity, development, and metabolism.

 Read labels carefully to identify the variety that best suits your needs because specific nutritional contents differ between brands.

 To reap the greatest health advantages, purchase fortified varieties, especially if you’re using nooch to supplement your diet with additional vitamins and minerals.
 You might not care as much if nutritional yeast is fortified if you’re using it only for the flavor.